doeixd/combi-router/README.md

 The `route()` function creates a new route from **matchers**.
 Matchers are small building blocks that each handle one part of a URL.

-**Why export routes?** Routes are objects you'll reference throughout your app for navigation, so treating them as exportable values makes them reusable and type-safe.
+**Why export routes?** Routes are first-class objects you'll reference throughout your app for navigation, so treating them as exportable values makes them reusable and type-safe.

 ### Basic Matchers